 Schedule

-• Welcome dinner in the village of Hasalbied on Sunday at 9.30pm.
-We’ll sleep there and in the morning put our bags on the camels.
+- The retreat begins with a welcome dinner in the village of Hasalbied on the on Sunday at 9.30pm.
+We’ll sleep in a hotel there on the edge of the dunes.